 Our address is 79 JFK Street, Harvard Kennedy School, Cambridge, MA 02138.
 Journalist’s Resource is located on the second floor of the Taubman building, in Suite 273.
 Phone: 617-496-9068.

 David Trilling, Research Reporter.
-He came to Journalist’s Resource in 2016 from Columbia University, where he was a Knight-Bagehot Fellow.
+He came to Journalist’s Resource in 2016 from Columbia Business School, where he was a Knight-Bagehot Fellow.
 David worked for 10 years in the former Soviet Union and Middle East, most recently as The Economist‘s Central Asia correspondent and as an editor at EurasiaNet.org.
-He has reported for Foreign Affairs, Foreign Policy, The Nation, The Guardian and other publications.
-His photographs have appeared in dozens of magazines and newspapers and can be viewed on his website: davidtrilling.com.
-Twitter: @dtrilling.
+He has written for Foreign Affairs, Foreign Policy, The Nation, The Guardian and other publications.
+His photographs have appeared in dozens of periodicals and can be viewed on his website: davidtrilling.com. @dtrilling

 John Wihbey is a consultant to Journalist’s Resource, having served as managing editor and assistant director for the project from 2011 to 2015.
-He is currently an assistant professor of journalism at Northeastern University.
-Twitter: @wihbey.
+He is currently an assistant professor of journalism at Northeastern University. @wihbey

 Nancy Palmer, Executive Director, Shorenstein Center.
 She has administrative responsibility for the daily operations of the Center.
-Nancy is editor of the book Terrorism, War and the Press.
-Twitter: @.
+Nancy is editor of the book Terrorism, War and the Press. @

 Research assistant team: